ibm-cloud-docs/vpc/bc-dr.md

 ## Locations
 {: #ha-locations}

-For more information about service availability within regions and data centers, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).
+For more information about service availability within regions and zones, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).